officialayushyadav15/crackyourinternship/Day 1/Remove Duplicates from Sorted Array/README.md

 - The array `nums` is modified in place to contain the unique elements at the beginning.
 - The final number of unique elements is given by `k`.

+---

+This formatting includes a clear explanation and a direct link to the problem description on LeetCode for easy access.